 Non-deductibility of interest on mortgages and fees incurred from properties rented at below market value

 No deductions can be made for interest on mortgages, and mortgage fees, when the loan had been taken for buying residential property which you then rented out at below-market rent.

 If rent has not been charged at market value, deductions cannot exceed the amount of rental income.
 Interest costs are fully non-deductible.

-Example: Arto has taken out a mortgage to buy a flat.
-He lets the flat to his daughter, Senni.
-Senni’s rent is EUR 300 per month.
-Arto is letting the property at below market value.
+Example: Arto takes out a mortgage loan in order to buy a flat.
+Then, he rents the flat to Senni, his daughter.
+Senni’s rent is €300 per month.
+Arto is now seen as renting out property at below market value.

-The fringe benefit value of similar properties is EUR 500 per month.
-Arto pays a maintenance charge of EUR 300 per month for the flat, and the interest on his mortgage is EUR 150 per month.
-Arto can only deduct the maintenance charge (EUR 300 per month) from his rental income.
+The fringe-benefit value for similar flats, if an employer company arranges living accommodation for the company's worker, is €500 per month.
+Arto pays a maintenance charge of €300 per month for the flat, and the interest on his mortgage is €150 per month.
+Out of these 2 monthly expenses, Arto can only deduct the maintenance charge (€300 per month) against his rental income subject to taxation.

 On his tax return for the year, Arto needs to declare his rental income and the maintenance charges paid even though he has no taxable rental income left after deducting the charges.
 Arto cannot claim the interest on his mortgage loan as tax-deductions because he is not allowed to deduct interest, because he rented out the flat at below market value.